 - Sides people are no longer seating parishioners in specific places.
 Instead, people are free to choose their own seats.

 - Priests will continue to take precautions while preparing and serving the Holy Eucharist (veiling the elements, for example).

-- Communion is offered in both kinds by priestly intinction, or in one kind (bread only).
-We will not be returning to the common cup for the time being.
+- Communion is offered in both kinds by common cup or by priestly intinction, or in one kind (bread only).

 - Children are now invited to gather at the front for the children’s focus at the discretion of their parents.